chaplinjs/chaplin-boilerplate/README.md

 This is a boilerplate applicatoin built with [Chaplin.js](https://github.com/chaplinjs/chaplin), an application structure on top of Backbone.js.

+### Not a CoffeeScript user?
+There’s also a plain JavaScript boilerplate!

+If you’re not using CoffeeScript in your application, you might use the [plain, readable, JavaScript version of this boilerplate](https://github.com/chaplinjs/chaplin-boilerplate-plain).

 ## Running the Example

 The original sources are written in CoffeeScript (`coffee/` directory), but this repository already comes with the compiled JavaScripts (`js/` directory).
 To recompile the CoffeeScripts, you might run the command line [CoffeeScript compiler](http://coffeescript.org/) in the repository’s root directory: